Comment (computer programming): BASIC

-Since C99, it has also been possible to use the // syntax from C++, indicating a single-line comment.

 Cisco IOS and IOS-XE configuration

 The exclamation point (!) may be used to mark comments in a Cisco router's configuration mode, however such comments are not saved to non-volatile memory (which contains the startup-config), nor are they displayed by the "show run" command.

 It is possible to insert human-readable content that is actually part of the configuration, and may be saved to the NVRAM startup-config via: